 THE COMMUNITY OF CULTURE

-OUR FIRST OFFICIAL EXHIBIT LAUNCHES IN JUNE!
+OUR FIRST OFFICIAL EXHIBIT LAUNCHED oN JUNE 21!

 From the very beginning of our organization, we have set out to be much more than just a performance venue or podcast.
 Soul Sanctuary's mission is to uplift positive aspects of urban culture, to maintain a connection between generations of the exemplars among us who have elevated our culture to its pinnacle, and to encourage everyone to get in on the action--to share their gifts and talents with the world and keep the ball rolling.